telefonicaid/logops/README.md

 Therefore you don't need to put __anything__ in your source code relative to logs, and all is done at execution time depending on the deployment.

 __Recommended execution:__ Pipelining the stdout to [tee](http://en.wikipedia.org/wiki/Tee_(command)).
-With this configuration, you will not fail when the disk is full.
-It's also the best performant solution
+With this configuration, you will not fail when the disk is full

 ```bash
 # write all traces to out.log